LiangSiyuan21/Adversarial-Attacks-for-Image-and-Video-Object-Detection/img_attack_with_attention/README.md

-# A Simple and Fast Implementation of Faster R-CNN
+# A Implementation of Transferable Adversarial Attacks for Image and Video Object Detection

 ## 1. Introduction
 - This code is the implementation of the paper [Transferable Adversarial Attacks for Image and Video Object Detection](https://arxiv.org/abs/1811.12641)